Designations Congruent with Things: Chapter 2

 Newton is correct, of course.

-But Hermann plans on admitting no such thing.
+Hermann plans on admitting no such thing.

-It is a slightly depressing thought.
+It’s a depressing thought.

 “Everyone knows that,” Newton says.